-On December 5, 2016, Philip Morris International (PMI) submitted an application for FDA authorization to market its Tobacco Heating System (THS) as a Modified Risk Tobacco Product (MRTP).
+On December 5, 2016, Philip Morris International (PMI) submitted applications for FDA authorization to market its IQOS tobacco heating system as a Modified Risk Tobacco Product (MRTP).

 On May 24, 2017, FDA initiated the substantive scientific review of PMI’s application.
 The agency published the executive summary and research summaries supporting PMI’s application.
 On June 15, 2017, FDA also published a notice in the Federal Register establishing a formal docket for public comments on PMI’s application.

 FDA will post additional documents related to the application on a rolling basis and plans to issue subsequent communications when these materials are made public.

 FDA’s Review of MRTP Applications is a Multi-Step Process

 Once an MRTP application is submitted to FDA, the agency conducts an administrative review to determine whether it has jurisdiction to review the application.
 The application then goes through a filing review whereby the agency determines whether the application is complete.

 If FDA determines an application is complete, the agency begins a substantive scientific review.
 FDA initiated the substantive scientific review of PMI’s application on May 24, 2017.
 PMI’s application was made available for public comment on June 15, 2017.